Directional association of TeV to PeV astrophysical neutrinos with radio blazars: Summary

 \acknowledgments

-We thank Andrei Bykov and Bair Shaibonov for helpful comments and discussions.
-This work is supported by the Ministry of science and higher education of Russian Federation under the contract 13.1902.21.0005.
-This research has made use of NASA's Astrophysics Data System. \facilities{IceCube neutrino observatory, VLBA, EVN, LBA.}
+We thank the anonymous referee, Markus B\"ottcher, Andrei Bykov, Timur Dzhatdoev, Marcello Giroletti, Matthias Kadler, Alan Marscher, Kohta Murase, Elena Nokhrina, Manel Perucho, Egor Podlesny, Eduardo Ros, Bair Shaibonov for helpful comments and discussions.
+We are grateful to Elena Bazanova for English language editing and proofreading of the text.
+This work is supported in the framework of the State project ``Science'' by the Ministry of Science and Higher Education of the Russian Federation under the contract 075-15-2020-778.
+This research has made use of the NASA's Astrophysics Data System. \facilities{IceCube neutrino observatory, VLBA, EVN, LBA.}